 - Make sure you or someone you live with is at home for your appointment

-- Make sure the route to the repair, boiler or gas meter is clear
+- Make sure the route to the work area is clear

 - Clean the area our engineer will be working in as well as you can although we understand this may not always be possible.